cai-junyang/cai-junyang.github.io/index.md

 - **Cai J**, Xu R, Zhou J\*, Gu H. Dynamic-spread assessment and kink detection in the early mpox outbreak. *Applied Mathematical Modelling*, forthcoming.

 - **Cai J**, Zhou J\*.
 How many asymptomatic cases were unconfirmed in the US COVID-19 pandemic?
-The evidence from a serological survey. *Chaos, Solitons \& Fractals*, 2022, 164: 112630.
+The evidence from a serological survey. *Chaos, Solitons and Fractals*, 2022, 164: 112630.

 - Li H, **Cai J**\*.
 Arithmetic operations and expected values of regular interval type-2 fuzzy variables. *Symmetry-Basel*, 2021, 13(1): 2196.